vijithassar/multiverse-json/README.md

 We solve this problem by designating "refer@" as a reserved keyword at the beginning of strings.
 If that text appears at the beginning of a string in a content array, that string should instead be interpreted as an instruction to retrieve a piece of text or HTML defined elsewhere in the data file, the precise location of which is described in traditional JavaScript dot notation.
 The compilation tool or other client renderer should be designed to interpret each of these strings as an instruction to look up the corresponding information and render it just as it would any other regular string.

-An example of what this would look like.
+Here's an example of what this would look like.
 (Note that this example omits the metadata section for clarity.)

 ```json
 {